AsceticBoy/alert-typescript/README.md

 # alert-typescript
-AlertFront refactoring by TypeScript and MobX
+AlertFront Refactoring by TypeScript and MobX